baruchmurphy/memepage/README.md

-This Project includes an image API as a substitute for what would eventually be a meme database, it includes firebase multi-user authentication as well as the ability for users to save favorited memes to their personal accounts
+This Project includes an image API as a substitute for what would eventually be a meme database, it includes firebase multi-user authentication as well as the ability for users to save favorited memes to their personal accounts.
+It uses the react router dom so that it can have multiple pages within the same state.